trigger-death-old/trigger-death-old.github.io/Readme.md

 ---
 published: false
 ---
-# Trigger GitHub Pages Redirecter
+# Trigger's Tools & Games GitHub Pages Redirector

 This is nothing more than a dedicated site for redirects to the new domain [trigger-segfault.github.io](http://trigger-segfault.github.io/).